 • A better interest rate

-• More buying power (allows you to buy a more expensive home)
+• More buying power (which allows you to buy a more expensive home)

 If you’ve already put all of your spare savings toward your down payment, you can still boost it with these strategies:

-Ask for giftsYou can ask family and close friends for a gift for all or a portion of your down payment and closing costs
+Ask for giftsYou could ask family and close friends for a gift for some or all of your down payment and closing costs

 When: Once you’re ready to buy

 Make sure to gather quotes on the same day.
-Rates change daily, so if you complete all of your loan applications on the same day, you’ll be able to make an “apples-to-apples” comparison when reviewing your loan estimates.
+Rates change daily, so if you complete all of your loan applications on the same day, you’ll be able to make a clear comparison when reviewing your loan estimates.
+Look at them side-by-side to see which lender offers you the best interest rate, the lowest fees and the most competitive APR.

 When: Once you’ve been approved for the home loan

-When you’ve found a specific home to buy and you’ve applied for a mortgage, you should lock in your rate — this is especially important if mortgage rates are on the rise.
+When you’ve found a specific home to buy and you’ve applied for a mortgage, you can lock in your rate — which is especially important if mortgage rates are on the rise.
 Make sure you understand the terms of the rate lock, including:

 • How many days your rate will be locked

-• What the cost of locking in the loan is
+• The cost of locking in the rate

 When: Before closing/after home inspection

 There are a number of ways to negotiate a home price with a seller, and it’s a common strategy.
-63% of homebuyers have haggled over price, according to a LendingTree survey.
+63% of homebuyers have haggled over the purchase price, according to a LendingTree survey.

 Talk to your real estate agent about any of these negotiation strategies: